Elias-Calagiu/FrontEnd-Connectflix/README.md

 Social app allowing users to quickly arrive at a movie both parties are interested in viewing.

+*Current build only allows for association between two users as Friend through UserFriend table who must add each other as friends individually.

 ## Table of Contents
 * [Developers](#developers)
 * [Features](#features)